 ASC stands for atypical squamous cells.
 Squamous cells form the surface of your cervix.
 ASC is divided into two categories:

 HSIL stands for high-grade squamous intraepithelial lesion.
 High-grade means the cells are very different from normal cells.
-These cells are usually precancerous and are more likely to lead to cervical cancer.
+These cells are usually precancerous and are more likely to lead to cervical cancer, although usually requiring many years for this change to occur.
 Your healthcare provider will probably perform a colposcopy to localize and confirm the abnormality.

-If inflammation is present in the cells on the Pap smear, it means that some white blood cells were seen on your Pap smear.
+If inflammation is present in the cells on the Pap smear, it means that some white blood cells, cells of the immune system, were seen on your Pap smear.
 Inflammation of the cervix is very common and usually does not mean there is a problem.
 If the Pap smear showed the inflammation is severe, your healthcare provider may want to find the cause, such as an infection.
 Your healthcare provider may also recommend a repeat Pap smear to see if the inflammation has gone.

 What is a colposcopy?

 A colposcopy is a procedure that allows your healthcare provider to closely examine abnormal cells on your cervix.
+At Clark University, colposcopies are performed by Dr. Golding and his colleagues.
+If you'd prefer, you can see your own family doctor or gynecologist of gynecolgic nurse practitioner.
 Your healthcare provider may coat your cervix with a vinegar solution that causes abnormal areas to turn white.
 Then, your healthcare provider will examine these areas using a colposcope, an instrument like a microscope.
 A small piece of tissue may be removed for study in a laboratory.
 This is called a biopsy.